-Battery status can be checked, and the battery can be reconditioned, or charged using the Intelligent Battery Backup Unit dialog box in Global Array manager Client.
+Battery status can be checked using the Intelligent Battery Backup Unit dialog box in Global Array manager Client.
 This is accessed by selecting the Intelligent BBU option on the Administration menu.
 Please refer to the Global Array Manager Client Software Installation Guide and User Manual.